AdultChain/Installation-guides/guides/MasterNode-Setup-Hot-Cold-Linux-With-Script.md

 2. Right-click your masternode and click "Start alias"
 3. Enjoy!
 You can start this process over again for another MN on a fresh Linux VPS!

-# Bronate if this helped

-*Official XXX Discord:

-*Discord in case you need help from me personally: https://discord.gg/MwE4Fuc
-  - I support multiple coins, please state which you need help with

-# Recommended Tools

-- Putty - Easy to use and customizable SSH client.
-- SuperPutty - This allows you to have multiple Putty tabs open in one window, allowing you to easily organize and switch between masternode servers.